10 Best Gessoboard

 Panel vs. Canvas Board vs. Stretched Canvas

-Stretched canvas offers a springy surface that many oil painters love, but it requires framing and can be punctured or sag over decades.
 If longevity and a perfectly flat plane are priorities, a rigid gessobord or archival artist panel is usually the better investment.
-For practice pieces, thumbnails, or classroom settings, flat canvas panels provide a perfectly acceptable compromise.
+For practice pieces, thumbnails, and classroom output, flat canvas panels provide a perfectly acceptable compromise at a lower cost per piece.

 Setup and Preparation